 All of our residents are members of our Wellness Committee, with a smaller group serving as a Steering Committee to oversee our wellness curriculum and activities.
-At work, you can take advantage of our "hug pager" (peer support) and an OTC medicine kit available for after-hour needs—we are planning to add pet therapy and chair massage.
+At work, you can take advantage of our OTC medicine kit available for after-hour needs—periodic pet therapy and chair massage.
 Another highlight is our monthly Cultural Diversity Celebration.
-We also host annual events such as the Holiday Gala, a ski trip, Hidden Talent Show, and Tough Mudder competition, as well as more frequent movie nights, wine tastings, pick-up softball and soccer games—we even have teams in local leagues.
+We also host annual events such as the Holiday Gala, a ski trip, Hidden Talent Show, as well as more frequent movie nights, wine tastings, pick-up softball and soccer games—we even have teams in local leagues.

 Night Call Schedule

-You will take overnight in-house call only in the units at Baystate for a total of six months during the 36 months of training.
-There are two night float systems which allow the on call R1 and R2 on the medical wards to leave at 8:00 p.m.
-Cross coverage is done by an R1 ward night float team.
-All admissions after 8:00 p.m. are admitted by the R2 night float team.
-With these systems, you get an adequate amount of rest even when they are on call.
+We don’t do overnight in-house calls at UMMS Chan-Baystate.
+Our night teams in the MICU and CICU work 13hr shifts, the inpatient wards teams take an admission every other day, and we have a separate night float team for cross coverage and night admissions.
+Night cross coverage is done by an R1 ward night float team.
+All admissions after 8:00 p.m. are admitted by the R1 and R2 night float team.
+With these systems, you get an adequate amount of rest even when you are on call.

 Night Float Systems

-We have a very well established night float system that is designed to support our day teams and to deliver a very high level of care during the overnight hours.
+We have a well-established night float system that is designed to support our day teams and to deliver a high level of care during the overnight hours.
 The floats are part of an overnight team with a dedicated hospitalist who works alongside them on both admissions and cross-coverage.
 This support guarantees high quality education and care.
-The NF team is staggered to permit the the day residents who are admitting to leave at a reasonable hour so they can be rested and prepared for the following day.
+The NF team is staggered to permit the day residents who are admitting leaving at a reasonable hour so they can be rested and prepared for the following day.

 Flexibility in Scheduling

 Residents have a variety of expected and unexpected family and personal needs that arise during medical training.
 We have been able to meet those special scheduling needs that occur as a result of childbearing, health problems, spouse career obligations or changes, and family crises.
-We are proud that a resident has never had to leave medical residency at Baystate as a result of financial, personal, educational, or family needs.
-Our residents work together with our chiefs to make certain that needs are met and this is a unique strength of our culture of community and support.
+We are proud that a resident has never had to leave medical residency at Baystate because of financial, personal, educational, or family needs.
+Our residents work together with our chiefs to make certain that needs are met, and this is a unique strength of our culture of community and support.

 Salary and Benefits